 Into the Great Dying: Steps We Take

 A site specific interactive installation that shows the accelerated destruction of the our natural world and the role we humans play in it.
 The installation serves as a mirror on a microcosm level that reveals the macrocosm action.
 Invited to walk across a room filled with unfired casted clay sculptures of different coral species, a project that took five years to conceptualize and four months to make, spectators toppled over it and pulverized the sculptures in under thirty minutes.
-This installation is part of a group show at the Art and Cultural Center of Hollywood called C[o]ral Stories and Collective Actions curated by Meaghan Kent and Ombretta Agró Andruff.
+This installation was part of a group show at the Art and Cultural Center of Hollywood called C[o]ral Stories and Collective Actions curated by Meaghan Kent and Ombretta Agró Andruff.